DataONEorg/dataone-integration/README.txt

  * mvn package   - used to build the MNWebTester WAR file.
  * mvn verify    - used to run the integration tests

-Java integration testing options** described fully at:
+Java integration testing options are described fully at:
         http://maven.apache.org/plugins/maven-failsafe-plugin/examples/single-test.html

 Examples:
  running one integration test:             mvn -Dit.test={pathlessTestName} verify running multiple tests:                   mvn -Dit.test=*Core* verify

- ** However: specifying methods within the class is supposed to work,
+However: specifying methods within the class is supposed to work,
     but doesn't in practice for reasons unknown.
 For example the following will NOT work: